Colnbrook: History

 Colnbrook is also the place where Richard Cox (a retired brewer), in 1825, first grafted the Cox's Orange Pippin apple at his orchard named The Lawns.

 A traditional coaching history has led to no fewer than four inns or public houses remaining, three in Colnbrook, one in Poyle.

+In August 1902, a clock was installed by public subscription to celebrate the Coronation of Edward VII and Alexandra, which stood until the building it was attached to was demolished in 1935.
+The clock was kept in storage for a number of years while several attempts to reinstall it elsewhere were unsuccessful, and it is currently kept inside The Ostrich Inn.
+In 2012, a new free-standing clock was installed in front of Ye Old George Inn at the end of the High Street to commemorate the Diamond Jubilee of Elizabeth II.
+The new clock was unveiled on 29 June 2012 in a ceremony attended by Camilla, Duchess of Cornwall.

 Administrative history

 Colnbrook has a complicated administrative history.
 The village was historically divided by the Colne Brook between the ancient parish of Stanwell in Middlesex in the east, and the parishes of Horton and Langley Marish in Buckinghamshire in the west.
 The parish vestries provided traditional poor relief and road maintenance but lay in the 19th century in different Poor Law Unions.
 Stanwell became part of Staines Rural District in 1894 and Staines Urban District in 1930.
 The Buckinghamshire parishes joined Eton Rural District in 1894.

 In 1965 the eastern part of Colnbrook was transferred to Surrey with the rest of Staines Urban District.
 In 1974 Staines Urban District was absorbed into the new borough of Spelthorne.
 In 1974 most of the parish of Horton was transferred to the new borough of Windsor and Maidenhead in Berkshire, but the western part of Colnbrook remained in Buckinghamshire and was added to the parish of Iver, in the South Bucks district.
 Colnbrook was finally united on 1 April 1995, when the present combined parish of Colnbrook with Poyle was formed and added to the borough of Slough in Berkshire.
 That was the county's last boundary change before Berkshire County Council was abolished to be replaced by six unitary authorities.
 When the county council was abolished in April 1998 the borough became more important for local government; however a Berkshire Fire and Rescue service persists, as do ceremonial roles, judicial roles and sporting competitions.